DavidMora/esp_cron/README.md

 ## How to use

-We tried to keep functions modules at minimum there is a creator, a destroyer a cron module starter and a cron module stopper.
+We tried to keep module functions interface at minimum there is a creator, a destroyer a cron module starter and a cron module stopper.
 The workflow would be to define at least one job and then start the module.
 Then create and destroy jobs as desired.
-Keep in mind that if there are no jobs to be scheduled the cron module will stop itself.
+Keep in mind that if there are no jobs to be scheduled the cron module will stop itself, this is by design as we don't want to waste cpu time.

-Please keep in mind that this module relies heavilly on the time.h library. **Time has to be initialized before any job creation.** The library time.h can be set manually or with another component like sntp, but it must have started before to this module usage.
+Please remember that this module relies heavilly on the time.h library. **Time has to be initialized before any job creation.** The library time.h can be set manually or with another component like sntp, but it must have started before to this module is in use.
+This component will not perform any checks to idetify if time has been set.

 ### Create